AustinJVC/Commander/README.md

 Displays the current temperature of the requested city to the user.
 Provides daily high, daily low, current temperature, and the flag of the country the city resides.
-Makes an [API](https://openweathermap.org) request for weather, and another API(https://flagsapi.com) request for the regions flag.
+Makes an [API](https://openweathermap.org) request for weather, and another API(https://flagsapi.com) request for the flag of the region.
 Formats the information received as a discord embed, and sends the embed back to the user.

 !weather [CITY]